ManageIQ/guides/providers/dev-guide.md

 ### Defining Inventory

-Basically, refresh process consists of Collector, Persister and Parser classes (in most providers).
+Providers which use graph refresh consists of Collector, Persister and Parser classes.
-When Collector loads data from external provider (like AWS), Persister defines structure of Inventory by InventoryCollection objects.
+When the Collector loads data from external provider, the Persister defines the inventory structure based on InventoryCollection objects.
 Inventory is then saved to VMDB (ManageIQ (also CFME) app database).
-Each inventory belons to certain ActiveRecord model.
+Each inventory collection is mapped to an ActiveRecord model.
-Parser maps collected data to these inventories.
+Parser maps data collected from the provider to the common format defined by the ActiveRecord model.

 Persister's InventoryCollection definition is described [there](persister/inventory_collections.md).